AnnexMedAnnexMedAnnexMed

 Dual Medical and Dental Claim Management

-OMS procedures must be simultaneously evaluated for both dental and medical billing eligibility.
-The same clinical procedure is billed to dental insurance under a CDT code using the ADA J430D form, and to medical insurance under a CPT code using the CMS-1500 form — with different diagnosis codes, documentation standards, and payer requirements.
-Managing both billing streams without duplication, COB errors, or compliance violations requires a team trained in both systems simultaneously.
-This dual-training requirement is the primary reason most OMS practices leave medical crossover revenue uncollected.
+OMS procedures are evaluated for dental and medical billing eligibility.
+Each case is billed to dental insurance using CDT codes on ADA J430D and to medical insurance using CPT codes on CMS-1500 with different codes and documentation rules.
+Managing both claim streams without duplication, COB errors or compliance issues requires billing teams.

 Anesthesia Billing in Office-Based Surgical Settings